Today many people prefer to do their shopping and binge-watching on a smartphone rather than a computer.

 - Cost.
 Generally, native mobile development is quite expensive — the average bottom-end price is $10,000.
 And you must double that cost if you’re looking to build apps for both iOS and Android.

-Native is the best way to go if a high-performing application and hardware access is your top priority.
+Native is the best option in the native app vs cross-platform app competition if a high-performing application and hardware access is your top priority.
 But if you are concerned about the app costs and development time, there is another approach for you.

 Cross-platform apps are applications that can run on several operating systems.
 There are a couple of ways to create cross-platform applications, either with unified API or web components.